REMX ETF: Question & Answer

 Read Time 5 MIN

 Rare earth and strategic metals have increasingly come into focus as demand has risen in recent years, corresponding with the increasing momentum behind the global energy transition toward a more sustainable, low carbon world.
 Despite this attention and demand, there exist few clear-cut public investment opportunities to access upstream exposure to these metals.
-VanEck Rare Earth/Strategic Metals ETF (REMX®) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the MVIS® Global Rare Earth/Strategic Metals Index (MVREMXTR), which is intended to track the overall performance of companies involved in producing, refining, and recycling of rare earth and strategic metals and minerals.
-This blog is intended to answer frequently asked questions on rare earth and strategic metals and VanEck’s Rare Earth/Strategic Metals ETF (REMX).
+VanEck Rare Earth and Strategic Metals ETF (REMX®) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the MVIS® Global Rare Earth and Strategic Metals Index (MVREMXTR), which is intended to track the overall performance of companies involved in producing, refining, and recycling of rare earth and strategic metals and minerals.
+This blog is intended to answer frequently asked questions on rare earth and strategic metals and VanEck’s Rare Earth and Strategic Metals ETF (REMX).

 What are Rare Earth and Strategic Metals?